miketaylr/miketaylr.com-blog/_posts/2018-09-19-notable-moments-in-firefox-for-android-ua-string-history.md

 </sup>
 <sup id="fn4">4.
 Version 46 also added the ability to add the Android device name, controlled by the pref `general.useragent.use_device`.
 This is probably not widely used, if at all.</sup>

 <sup id="fn5">5.
 Version 46 added the ability to add a custom device string, with optional device ID, controlled by the pref `general.useragent.device_string`.
-This is also probably not widely used, it at all.
+This is also probably not widely used, if at all.
 </sup>

 Footnotes to the Footnotes: